Last Updated on March 15, 2023 by Dave Farquhar

 The DX2 introduced the concept of clock doubling.
 The CPU ran at one speed internally, while running the bus at a slower speed.
 Initially the DX2 came in 50 and 66 MHz versions.
 The slower bus meant a DX2-50 was not as fast as a DX50.
 But it was still faster than a DX33, and it was stable.
 There was a penalty for clock doubling, but the penalty wasn’t terrible.
 A clock doubled CPU ran about 80 percent as fast as a non-doubled counterpart would.

 That 80% efficiency meant a DX2 running at 66 megahertz ran a touch faster than the DX50 did.
 And it did it without compromising stability.
 And since it ran on a 33 megahertz bus, you could have three cards on your local bus if you wanted.
-If you wanted a fast video card, a fast IDE card, and a fast SCSI card, you could do it, and you would have a no compromises 1992 system.
+If you wanted a fast video card, a fast IDE card, and a fast SCSI card, you could have all three, and you would have a no compromises 1992 system.
+This was something people were much more likely to talk about than actually follow through with, but they liked having the option.

 The DX2-50 ran at a 25 MHz bus, so it wasn’t the best performer.
 It was usually faster than a 33 megahertz DX.
 Usually.
 But AMD’s then-new 486DX-40 ran at about the same speed.
 But the 66 MHz chip was a different matter.
 If you were going to pay extra for a DX2, it made sense to step up to the DX2-66 to get the faster clock speed and the 33 MHz bus.

 The DX2 was certainly much more successful and popular than the DX50.
-Until did try speeding up the bus again with the Pentium, and was more successful that time.
+Intel did try speeding up the bus again with the Pentium, and was more successful that time.
 The Pentium bus ran at 66 megahertz.
-And of course bus speeds did increase with subsequent Chip generations.
+And of course bus speeds did increase with subsequent chip generations.

 But clock multipliers came back with the second revision of the Pentium CPUs and have stayed with us ever since.
 The internal speed of CPUs scales more quickly than bus speeds, so that’s one of the legacies of the DX2.